 The following rules and disciplinary procedures will be in effect 365 days a year for any student athlete representing Central High School in: soccer, football, volleyball, cross country, golf, basketball, baseball, softball, track, cheerleading, and dance team squads.

-Drinking, possessing, acquiring or distributing alcoholic beverages or use, possession or sale of a controlled substance will result in the following disciplinary action:
+Drinking, possessing, acquiring or distributing alcoholic beverages or use, possession or sale of a controlled substance or the possession or use of any tobacco or non-tobacco (E-Cigarette) products will result in the disciplinary actions listed below.